-WHIP+ will provide payments to eligible producers who suffered eligible crop, tree, bush, vine, or prevented planting losses resulting from hurricanes, floods, tornadoes, typhoons, volcanic activity, snowstorms, and wildfires that occurred in the 2018 and 2019 calendar years.
+WHIP+ provided payments to eligible producers who suffered eligible crop, tree, bush, vine, or prevented planting losses resulting from hurricanes, floods, tornadoes, typhoons, volcanic activity, snowstorms, wildfires, drought, and excessive moisture that occurred in the 2018 and 2019 calendar years.

-Assistance will also be available to producers who experienced losses due to conditions related to disaster events, such as excessive rain, high winds, mudslides, heavy smoke, and other related conditions.
+Assistance was also available to producers who experienced losses due to conditions related to those qualifying disaster events, such as excessive rain, high winds, mudslides, and heavy smoke.

 Additional Loss Coverage

-WHIP+ includes a new Milk Loss Program that will provide payments to eligible dairy operations that dumped or removed milk without compensation from the commercial milk market.
-The milk losses must be due to a qualifying natural disaster in 2018 and 2019.
+WHIP+ included a Milk Loss Program that provided payments to eligible dairy operations that dumped or removed milk without compensation from the commercial milk market.
+Covered milk losses were due to a qualifying natural disaster in 2018 and 2019.

-A new On-Farm Storage Loss Program is also included in WHIP+.
-This program will provide assistance to producers who suffered losses of harvested commodities, including hay, that were stored in on-farm structures in 2018 and 2019.
+A new On-Farm Storage Loss Program was also included in WHIP+.
+This program assisted producers who suffered losses of harvested commodities, including hay, that were stored in on-farm structures in 2018 and 2019.

-As many agricultural producers faced significant challenges planting crops in 2019 across the country, eligible producers can receive additional prevented planting related payments.
+Many agricultural producers faced significant challenges planting crops in 2019.
+Eligible producers received additional prevented planting related payments.

-Producers who filed prevented planting insurance claims due to flooding or excess moisture in the 2019 calendar year will receive a “bonus” payment totaling 10% of their indemnity, and an additional 5% will be provided to producers who purchased harvest price option coverage.
+Producers who filed prevented planting insurance claims due to flooding or excess moisture in the 2019 calendar year received a “bonus” payment totaling 10% of their indemnity, and an additional 5% was provided to producers who purchased harvest price option coverage.

-Both insured and uninsured producers are eligible to apply for WHIP+, but all producers who receive payments will be required to purchase either crop insurance or Noninsured Disaster Assistance Program (NAP) coverage.
-Coverage should be at the 60% level or higher for the next two available, consecutive crop years following the crop year for which WHIP+ payments were distributed.
+Both insured and uninsured producers were eligible to apply for WHIP+, but all producers who received payments for crop losses and prevented planting losses were required to purchase either crop insurance or Noninsured Disaster Assistance Program (NAP) coverage.
+Coverage was required at the 60% level or higher for the next two available, consecutive crop years following the crop year for which WHIP+ payments were distributed.